 The major difference is that you do not mark off your own numbers, this is done automatically for you by the software.

-The positive of this is you will never miss a number and you can also play far more tickets in parallel than.
+The positive of this is you will never miss a number and you can also play far more tickets in parallel than if you physically had to daub the numbers.
 The negative I suppose is that it removes any skill element, in a bingo hall it isn’t necessarily the first person to complete a ticket that wins, rather it is the first person to call out that they have won.
 For this reason online bingo is fairer but it does remove some the edge gained from having fast fingers when marking off your own numbers.

 Random Number Generators